St. Joseph's Health Centre: Overview

 St. Joseph's Health Centre receives more than 97,000 emergency room visits every year, and sees more than 272,000 visits in its outpatient ambulatory care clinics.
 More than 21,000 patients are admitted to a hospital bed every year, with an average stay of five to six days and an occupancy rate of 100%.
 Yearly, more than 3,000 children are born at St. Joseph's.
 Over 160,000 diagnostic imaging procedures are done every year and more than 30,000 surgeries.

-St. Joseph's is affiliated with the University of Toronto and accepts placement trainees in various specialties.
+St. Joseph's is affiliated with the University of Toronto as an associate member of the Toronto Academic Health Science Network (TAHSN) and accepts placement trainees in various specialties.
 Trainees are placed through U of T, and include students of other university medical programs.
 Over 800 trainees are placed at St. Joseph's and 200 faculty members at U of T. The medical education program is administered by the Department of Medical Education & Scholarship.
 St. Joseph's also accepts nursing trainees from universities and colleges.